Private Offices with open plans come out on top

 Open plan myth that enhances communication debunked – again

 The industry-accepted belief that open-plan offices enhance worker communication has been refuted once again.
 The same is true when it comes to overall satisfaction; winning by several lengths in this category was the ‘enclosed private office’.
 You may not be surprised by this.
 But might you be shocked to find that private office workers were actually more likely to interact with other workers than open-plan office workers.
+If you’re looking for a meeting room for rent in Chatswood to help bring together your team, contact Soi today.

 Don’t get swept up in the hipster hype.
 Fortunately, open-plan offices have now been around for long enough to be studied.
 Speculation is fine, and the theory behind the open-plan office is sound enough.
 However, the reality is startlingly different.